Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Why is this important?

-Unexpected cloud spending remains one of the top barriers to realizing business value.
+Here’s the thing.
+Unexpected cloud spending remains one of the top barriers to realizing the business value of the cloud.
 In a research survey by IDG, cloud users admitted their rising service bills consistently disrupted their cloud operations.

 According to 40% of the enterprises surveyed, a lack of adequate cost control was the leading obstacle to gaining value from the public cloud.